CORE-GATECH-GROUP/serpent-tools/docs/examples/Settings.rst

 2. :ref:`xs-variableGroups`: Select keywords that represent blocks of common variables

-These variable groups are described in :ref:`varialble-groups` and rely upon the ``SERPENT`` version to properly expand the groups.
+These variable groups are described in :ref:`variable-groups` and rely upon the ``SERPENT`` version to properly expand the groups.

 .. code::